joomla/test-unit/README.md

 # test-unit
 Unit Tests for Joomla

+This repository collects and provides the automated tests, that can be **run on the source code directly without needing an installed Joomla CMS**.
+In short, these tests run with PHPUnit and do not rely on services like the database being available.

 ## Folder Structure

 * `core` - Registered to Joomla's autoloader by the unit testing bootstrap file, contains all classes named `Test*` and primarily contains TestCase classes extending the PHPUnit Framework and classes to generate mock objects for several classes.